 - optional Wifi module for remote cellphone / laptop / tablet tuning with TunerStudio, RealDash, MSdroid, ShadowDash etc.

 The board uses all stock wiring except for the following:

 - Logic level spark outputs A, B, C

 - Spare input

 Luckely, 2 wires (PIN 25 and 45) go to the diagnostics connector so these can be repurposed for some of these functions.
-Suppose you are using the 3 spark outputs, than you can jumper spark A to PIN 19 (the original high current coil output) and spark B and C to PIN 45 and 25.
+Suppose you are using the 3 spark outputs, than you can use spark A on PIN 19 (the original high current coil output) and spark B and C on PIN 45 and 25.
 Then pick them up under the hood.
 That’s what I’ll be doing as I don’t need boost control, knock sensor or the spare in- and outputs.
 I also don’t like cutting the oem wiring.